egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 ...
 ```

-Additionally, on the server you will see the following logs, if you enable debug logging:
+On the server, you will see the following log outputs, if you enable debug logging:

 ```console
 Jul 18 23:22:03 localhost sshd[9603]: debug1: list_hostkey_types: ssh-rsa,ssh-rsa-cert-v01@openssh.com [preauth]